christc4/websites-2024/mal.avsbq.org/think/quotes.md

 > It costs nothing to be nice, it also costs nothing to be an as$hole

-> &ldquo;The Demons!
+> > _The Demons!
 The Demons!
-They will come from the Twitter Space&rdquo - Unknown Saint
+They will come from the Twitter Space_ - Unknown Saint

 > _He is the only survivor of the Russian sleep experiment_